- Travel and Places

 Tirupati is the base or main town of Tirumala.
 Tirupati has good connectivity by all means of transport.
 Earlier while coming by Train, pilgrims had to alight at Renigunda, which is 10 km away.
 But things are easy now with the establishment of a railway station at Tirupati.
 It is a big station with all facilities.
 Trains to almost all major towns and cities are being operated from here.
 Several Express and Passenger trains either operate or pass through the station.

 There are two stations with the name Tirupati.
 One is Tirupati West and the other one is Tirupati.
 The distance between these two stations is just 2 km.
-You need to alight only at Tirupati, not Tirupati West.
+You need to get down at Tirupati, not Tirupati West.
 Tirupati West, the small station comes before you reach Tirupati.

 The nearest Airport is Tirupati, 40 km away.
 It is a domestic airport and operates services to Hyderabad, Vizag, Chennai, Bangalore and New Delhi.
 The airport is just 15 km away from the Tirupati city.
 Chennai is another airport, which is 130 km from there.